 Gradually, she started thinking positively.
 “Why don’t I say ‘yes’?
 As father said, how would I live in this wicked world without a man’s help?
 How could I bring up my darling daughter without a father?
-As long as my father lives, he would support me.
+As long as my father lived, he would support me.
 But, what will happen after his days?
 He often complained of his rheumatic pain, which she knew sometimes would be very severe and unbearable.
-Moreover, he suffered from high blood pressure too.”
+Moreover, he is also a BP patient. ”

 Suddenly, the thought of Venu’s daughter came to her mind.
 “What will I do if she disapproved of me?”
 Pavithra pictured her living with her father, happily enjoying all his love.
 Would she like another woman with a daughter to come and share her father’s love?